AshKuhlmann/goal_glide/README.md

 ## Installation

 1. Install Python 3.11 or newer.
-The Rust compiler is also required to build some dependencies (install via [rustup](https://rustup.rs/), especially on Apple M-series Macs).
+The Rust compiler is also required to build some dependencies.
+Install it via [rustup](https://rustup.rs/).
+On Apple M-series Macs, run `rustup target add x86_64-apple-darwin` so native extensions compile correctly.
 2. Clone this repository and create a virtual environment:

 ```bash